 Get rid of the junk in your diet and load up on lots of nutrient-rich organic vegetables and fruit, whole grains, protein-rich lean meats, beans, and legumes to stay healthy and feel great.

-- What Are The Best Supplements To Take For Brittle Nails?
+What Is The Best Natural Supplement Formula To Treat Brittle Nails?

 - MSM – Methylsulfonylmethane or MSM decreases the pressure inside a cell and removes toxins and excess fluids.
 This process results in smoother skin and stronger hair and nails.
 It is also a source of bioavailable sulfur, which has an integral role in regeneration of collagen in skin and hair.

 - Horsetail Grass – Your nails, skin, and hair naturally contain silica, and too little of this nutrient can result in brittle nails, weak hair, and dry skin.
 Horsetail grass is high in silica and can reverse nail damage and help regrow healthy nails.

 - Stinging Nettle Leaf – Stinging nettle contains antioxidants and silica.
 It is healthy for skin, hair, and nails.